Organize your files in the Finder on Mac

 For example, when you add a movie to your Mac, you can sync with your iPhone and watch the movie on both devices.

 You can sync items including music, movies, TV shows, podcasts, books, and more.
-See Overview to syncing your Mac and your devices.
+See Intro to syncing your Mac and your devices.

 Use keyboard shortcuts to quickly get things done